 David Burke is a freak in the kitchen.
-His wild side and tongue-in-cheek creativity made him a celebrity chef, though he's fallen off the radar a bit lately.
+His wild side and tongue-in-cheek creativity made him a celebrity chef, though he’s fallen off the radar a bit lately.
 Burke is certainly not afraid to take risks, and he has always had a flair for the dramatic.
-We've never been huge fans of his cooking, but had heard good things about his new farm-to-table "urban farmhouse" in the James Hotel...so we decided to check it out.
+We’ve never been huge fans of his cooking, but had heard things about his farm-to-table “urban farmhouse” in the James Hotel...so we decided to check it out.

 Even before stepping foot inside David Burke Kitchen, I was already turned off.
 The people I dealt with on the phone, on three different occasions, were all horribly rude.
-Pleasantry obviously isn't something they value highly here.
-And this isn't me being all emo and venting for no good reason, Yelp style.
+Pleasantry obviously isn’t something they value highly here.
+And this isn’t me being all emo and venting for no good reason, Yelp style.
 These people were legitimately awful, and they got worse each time.
-When we arrived at the restaurant, we were greeted with a similarly cold, "I don't really give a sh*t about you" attitude.
-Things finally got a little better when we met our waitress, who was super-friendly - but also so wired that we were a little worried about what she was getting up to in the kitchen.
+When we arrived at the restaurant, we were greeted with a similarly cold, “I don’t really give a sh*t about you” attitude.

 They are big on jars at Burke Kitchen.
 This one was a strange cold salad of shrimp and lobster that you were supposed to scoop out of the jar with endive leaves.
 Not exactly practical, and not exactly delicious.